-Ray Catania, CTO, and Stefanie Catania, CEO, are leading the team to have an optimal work-life balance.
+Christine working on designs with the team Ray Catania, CTO, and Stefanie Catania, CEO, are leading the team to have an optimal work-life balance.
 They both love to sail, travel and experience the world, and they integrate that passion into their work.

 “We like to bring what we are experiencing in the world to our customers,” Stefanie said.
 “When we travel, we go to museums, art galleries, or walk around the city to see different types of architecture.
 Our experiences often prompt creative ideas to complex problems we’ve faced, or it may inspire us to modify a design or process, or even create something new.”